IBM: Brand and reputation

 IBM is nicknamed Big Blue partly because of its blue logo and color scheme, and also in reference to its former de facto dress code of white shirts with blue suits.
 The company logo has undergone several changes over the years, with its current "8-bar" logo designed in 1972 by graphic designer Paul Rand.
 It was a general replacement for a 13-bar logo, since period photocopiers did not render narrow (as opposed to tall) stripes well.
 Aside from the logo, IBM used Helvetica as a corporate typeface for 50 years, until it was replaced in 2017 by the custom-designed IBM Plex.

-IBM has a valuable brand as a result of over 100 years of operations and marketing campaigns.
-Since 1996, IBM has been the exclusive technology partner for the Masters Tournament, one of the four major championships in professional golf, with IBM creating the first Masters.org (1996), the first course cam (1998), the first iPhone app with live streaming (2009), and first-ever live 4K Ultra High Definition feed in the United States for a major sporting event (2016).
-As a result, IBM CEO Ginni Rometty became the third female member of the Master's governing body, the Augusta National Golf Club.
+Since 1996, IBM has been the exclusive technology partner for the Masters Tournament, one of the four major championships in professional golf.
 IBM is also a major sponsor in professional tennis, with engagements at the U.S. Open, Wimbledon, the Australian Open, and the French Open.
-The company also sponsored the Olympic Games from 1960 to 2000, and the National Football League from 2003 to 2012.
+The company sponsored the Olympic Games from 1960 to 2000 and the National Football League from 2003 to 2012.
 In Japan, IBM employees also have an American football team complete with pro stadium, cheerleaders and televised games, competing in the Japanese X-League as the "Big Blue".